 THE BEST FOREX BROKERS TO TRADE WITH

-To trade forex you will need a broker to trade with.
+When you know the best times for scalping forex, the next step is finding a forex broker to trade with.
 There are hundreds for aspiring traders to choose from, ranging from highly rated and well regulated ones, such as FXTM, to ones that engage in some questionable practices.
 It can be hard to know where to start which is why we have listed our favourites below:

 Previous << Best currencies for forex scalping <<